Receiving an application

 The trial period for anyone coming through redeployment is four weeks.
 The purpose of the trial period is to give you and the jobholder an opportunity to assess whether the new job is suitable.

 Before they start the trial period, you must clearly communicate clear and reasonable performance standards.
-During the trial period you must meet with the jobholder on at least a weekly basis to review and discuss progress and keep a record of that meeting.
-This will you both to determine whether this job is suitable.
+During the trial period you'll need to meet with the jobholder on at least a weekly basis to review and discuss progress and keep a record of that meeting.
+This will help you both to determine whether this job is suitable.

 If you both agree to a longer trial period to facilitate retraining, you must ensure this is confirmed in writing before the jobholder starts work under the new contract.
 You can do this by liaising with the Human Resources Recruitment Team.